-How to Play Local Audio Files on Your Computer Through Sonos
+How to Play Local Audio Files on Sonos from Windows

-Learn how to stream local audio files from your PC or laptop to your Sonos speakers using the Cast to Sonos Chrome extension.
+Stream local audio files from your PC to Sonos in a few clicks with the Cast to Sonos Chrome extension.
+No extra software.

-The ** Cast to Sonos ** Chrome extension makes it easy to play local audio files from your computer to your Sonos speakers.
-This extension allows you to cast audio files directly to your Sonos system without needing additional apps or complex setups.
+The Cast to Sonos Chrome extension makes it easy to play local audio files from your computer to your Sonos speakers.
+It lets you cast audio files directly to your Sonos system without needing additional apps, a music server, or complex setups.

 Follow this guide to stream your local audio files to your Sonos speakers easily.